burunokun/snake/README.md

 - [ADD] Color skin for Snake
 - [FIX] Apple would spawn within Snake's body
 - [UPDATE] Changed all drawing functions from `SDL_Surface` to `SDL_Renderer`
+- [ADD] Now Snake can play itself!
+Although being very naive approach it is fun to watch!